lenaten/cayley/README.md

 By default, cayley run with http server with leveldb as backend.

 ## Customize cayley config
 Cayley config exsits in /etc/cayley/cayley.cfg with default and simple config.
 To replace the original config with your own, run the command below.
-Please remember to replace the `<config_dir>` with the absolute path of your config file.
+Please remember to replace the `<config_dir>` with the absolute path of your config directory.
 - `docker run -it -p 64210:64210 -v <config_dir>:/etc/cayley/ cayley`